 It has to be made sure that you have assigned an email address to each customer’s account, and regularly check for “unviewed” invoices.
 There are automated systems available that can set a flag and notify if invoices have gone unviewed for a certain period of time.

-The above blog post guides understanding the importance of achieving straight-through processing as it is cheaper, faster, and more efficient than any other invoice approval workflow.
+The above blog post is a guide to understanding the importance of achieving straight-through processing as it is cheaper, faster, and more efficient than any other invoice approval workflow process.

-Businesses need to have a system that can process invoices smoothly so that it can reduce overall operational costs, and reduce the number of steps and time taken for approving invoices, thus increasing the efficiency and improving the overall financial results of the business.
+It is important for businesses to have a system that is able to process invoices in a smooth fashion so that it can reduce the overall operational costs, reduce the number of steps and time taken for approving invoices, thus increasing the efficiency and improving the overall financial results of the business.